ashferoz/Maki_Madness/README.md

 But beware the competition is fierce, and as each day passes more popular businesses emerge - increasing the amount you need to stay in business.
 Your only lifeline?
 Crafting delicious maki rolls that satisfy the cravings of your hungry customers.

 Using a unique combination of keyboard buttons, you'll arrange ingredients in the correct sequence to fulfill each customer's order.
 But be precise!
-A wrong order means a full refund, and in the fast-paced world of Maki Madness, time is money.
+A wrong order deducts $10 from your current earnings.
+And in the fast-paced world of Maki Madness, time is money.
 Each mistake sets you back, with the timer ticking away as you scramble to make things right.

 ## Inspiration and technology used